Grantees

 Distributed Circuit Dysfunction Underlying Motor and Sleep Deficits in a Progressive Model of Parkinson’s Disease

 Study Rationale: Parkinson’s disease (PD) begins decades before it compromises the ability to move about in the world and sleep through the night.
-Understanding how the dysfunction of brain circuits begins and then evolves to cause difficulty in moving and sleeping will allow us to diagnose PD earlier—increasing our chances of halting disease progression—and to better treat the disease once it appears.
+Understanding how the dysfunction of brain circuits begins and then evolves to cause difficulty in moving and sleeping will allow researchers to diagnose PD earlier—increasing the chances of halting disease progression—and to better treat the disease once it appears.

 Hypothesis: The progressive damage to dopamine-releasing neurons results in staged disruption of neural circuits in larger and larger parts of the brain, ultimately leading to both motor and sleep deficits characteristic of PD.